roman-h-p-spiwak/KPI-Dashboard/SCRUM/SCRUM.md

 - [x] Write a function that non-recursively looks in the directory passed as an argument for all folders that follows the format of `####-####`.
 It returns a list where each element is a tuple in which the first element is the name of the folder and the second element is the path to the folder.
 - [x] Write a function that non-recursively looks in the directory passed as an argument for all folders that follow the format of `{mon : mon is an element of {Jan,Feb,Mar,Apr,May,Jun,Jul,Aug,Sep,Oct,Nov,Dec}} and {n : n is not an element of {1} and n is an element of the Natural Numbers}` `mon Report{{},_n}`.
 Or, in human words, has a month of the year, followed by the word " Report" followed by either nothing or an underscore with some number that isn't "0" or "1".
 It returns a list where each element is a tuple in which the first element is the name of the folder and the second element is the path to the folder.
-- [x] Write a function that non-recursively looks in the directory passed as an argument for all folders that follow the format of `{mon : mon is an element of {Jan,Feb,Mar,Apr,May,Jun,Jul,Aug,Sep,Oct,Nov,Dec}} and {n : n is not an element of {1} and n is an element of the Natural Numbers}` `mon Report{{},_n} Draft{{},_n}}`.
-Or, in human words, has a month of the year, followed by the word " Report" followed by either nothing or an underscore with some number that isn't "0" or "1", followed by the word " Draft" followed by either nothing or an underscore with some number that isn't "0" or "1".
+- [x] Write a function that non-recursively looks in the directory passed as an argument for all folders that follow the format of `{mon : mon is an element of {Jan,Feb,Mar,Apr,May,Jun,Jul,Aug,Sep,Oct,Nov,Dec}} and {n : n is not an element of {1} and n is an element of the Natural Numbers}` `####-#### mon Report{{},_n} Draft{{},_n}}`.
+Or, in human words, has a year range, followed by a month of the year, followed by the word " Report" followed by either nothing or an underscore with some number that isn't "0" or "1", followed by the word " Draft" followed by either nothing or an underscore with some number that isn't "0" or "1".
 It returns a list where each element is a tuple in which the first element is the name of the folder and the second element is the path to the folder.

 ### Directory Creation

 - [ ] Write a function that creates a directory named `####-####` in the directory passed as an argument, where `####-####` is passed as an argument and is current fiscal year for LSM.
 The function should also create a .csv named `configs` and fill it with the default data per [CSV Data Format](#csv-data-format).
-The function should create a sub-directory named `Inputs`.
-Inside of `Inputs`, it should create a sub-directory named `Targets`.
+The function should create a sub-directory named `Data`.
+Inside of `Data`, it should create a sub-directory named `Targets`.
 Inside of `Targets`, it should create a .csv for each Target and fill it with the default data per [CSV Data Format](#csv-data-format).
-Inside of `Inputs`, it should create a sub-directory named `Annual Goals`.
+Inside of `Data`, it should create a sub-directory named `Annual Goals`.
 Inside of `Annual Goals`, it should create a .csv for each annual goal and fill it with the default data per [CSV Data Format](#csv-data-format).
 - [ ] Write a function that creates a directory named `{mon : mon is an element of {Jan,Feb,Mar,Apr,May,Jun,Jul,Aug,Sep,Oct,Nov,Dec}}` `mon Report` in the directory passed as an argument.
 If a directory of that same name already exists, the function should append a `{_n : n is not an element of {1} and n is an element of the Natural Numbers}` to the end of the directory's name.
 It should incrementally check each possible name until it finds one that fits.
-The function should then create two sub-directories, one named `Data` and the second named `Outputs`.
+The function should then create three sub-directories: one named `Data`, the second named `Outputs`, and the third named `Configs`.
 Inside of `Data`, the function should create a .csv for each of the monthly goals and fill them with the default data per [CSV Data Format](#csv-data-format).

 ### Directory Management Documentation